MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-iaas.md

 In the same network security group, navigate to **Outbound Security Rules** and select **Add**.
 Populate the list as the previous list, changing **Inbound** to **Outbound**.

-With these three rules, you've defined the Zero Trust connectivity pattern for a single application tier.
+With these three rules, you have defined the Zero Trust connectivity pattern for a single application tier.
 You can repeat this process as required for additional flows.

 ### Plan for management traffic in the VNet